 My son loves dinosaurs.

-For his birthday this year, all he has asked for is Jurassic Park this or Lego that, as long as the Lego set was about Jurassic Park.
+For his 6th birthday, all he has asked for is Jurassic Park this or Lego that, as long as the Lego set was about Jurassic Park.
 His birthday was also just after Thanksgiving this year.
-So for our family trip, we decided to take a big trip to the Dallas area over the holiday week specifically to take him to see dinosaurs in Glen Rose, Texas specifically at Dinosaur World and Dinosaur World with fossilized dinosaur footprints along the river bed.
+So for our family trip, we decided to take a big trip to the Dallas area over the holiday week to take him to see dinosaurs in Glen Rose, Texas specifically at Dinosaur World and Dinosaur Valley State Park that has fossilized dinosaur footprints along the river bed.

 Dinosaur Valley State Park Visit